Carlene Carter: Career

 On August 8, 2009, Carlene Carter played a live acoustic set at Heckscher Park in Huntington, New York.
 During the performance, she stated that it was the first time in more than 30 years that she performed by herself.
-During her hour-long set, she played the title track from her latest release "Stronger", and said it was written in memory of her younger sister, who had died six years earlier.
+During her hour-long set, she played the title track from her latest release "Stronger", and said it was written in memory of her younger sister, Rosie Nix Adams, who had died six years earlier.
 The track was performed on the piano and brought Carter to tears.
-Her younger sister is also mentioned in her track "Wildwood Rose".
+Her song "Me and the Wildwood Rose" recalls childhood memories of traveling with Rosie to her mother and grandmother's shows.
 She ended the set by playing "Will the Circle Be Unbroken?" with the opening act: The Homegrown String Band, a family band from the area.
 She said it brought back memories of playing with her own family.

 In 2014, she released her 10th studio album Carter Girl for Rounder Records.
 The album features 12 tracks written or co-written by members of the Carter Family: 10 pre-existing songs and two new originals.
 Carter Girl received universal acclaim and includes collaborations with Elizabeth Cook, Willie Nelson, Vince Gill, Kris Kristofferson, and Carter Family members Lorrie Carter Bennett, Helen Carter, Anita Carter, June Carter Cash, and Johnny Cash.

 Carter was the opening act on John Mellencamp's 80-date Plain Spoken tour in 2015.
 Additionally, Carter collaborated extensively with Mellencamp on his 2017 album Sad Clowns & Hillbillies, providing vocals on five tracks, as well as writing one ("Damascus Road") and co-writing another ("Indigo Sunset").

 In October 2024, Carter collaborated with Dion on a patriotic digital single, titled "An American Hero" (along with an accompanying video).

+Carter, with her brother John, served as co-executive producer of a 2024 documentary film, "June", showcasing the life, career and impact of her mother.
+The film was directed by Kristen Vaurio.
+The film was nominated for Best Music Film at the 2025 Grammy Awards.